 It so happens that during the last two years I traveled to UK a few times.
 I work for a company there, so I’ve been to London a couple of times each year, each stay being between one and two weeks.
-Enough to get accustomed with a few things, like what’s the right side for a car to be driven of, how’s that “fish and chips” thing actually tasting and how many times it rains during one day, on average.
+Enough to get accustomed with a few things, like what’s the right side for a car to be driven of, how’s that “fish and chips” thing actually tasting, how many times it rains during one day, on average – and, obviously, Brexit.

 Joke aside, I’ve been quite close to a certain lifestyle in the UK, since I’m in permanent communications with my colleagues – I currently live in Spain and, obviously, working remote.